searx/searx/docs/dev/reST.rst

 Definition list
 ---------------

-.. sidebar:: definition term
+.. sidebar:: Note ..

-   Note that the term cannot have more than one line of text.
+   - the term cannot have more than one line of text

+   - there is **no blank line between term and definition block** // this distinguishes definition lists (:duref:`ref <definition-lists>`) from block quotes (:duref:`ref <block-quotes>`).

+Each definition list (:duref:`ref <definition-lists>`) item contains a term, optional classifiers and a definition.
+A term is a simple one-line word or phrase.
+Optional classifiers may follow the term on the same line, each after an inline ' : ' (**space, colon, space**).
+A definition is a block indented relative to the term, and may contain multiple paragraphs and other body elements.
+There may be no blank line between a term line and a definition block (*this distinguishes definition lists from block quotes*).
+Blank lines are required before the first and after the last definition list item, but are optional in-between.

-Definition lists (:duref:`ref <definition-lists>`) are created as follows:
+Definition lists are created as follows:

 .. code:: reST

-   term (up to a line of text)
+   term 1 (up to a line of text)
-      Definition of the term, which must be indented

-      and can even consist of multiple paragraphs
+       Definition 1.

+   See the typo : this line is not a term!

+     And this is not term's definition.  **There is a blank line** in between the line above and this paragraph.
+That's why this paragraph is taken as **block quote** (:duref:`ref <block-quotes>`) and not as term's definition!

+   term 2
+       Definition 2, paragraph 1.

+       Definition 2, paragraph 2.

-   next term
+   term 3 : classifier
-      Description.
+       Definition 3.

+   term 4 : classifier one : classifier two
+       Definition 4.

 .. admonition:: definition list
    :class: rst-example

-   term (up to a line of text)
+   term 1 (up to a line of text)
-      Definition of the term, which must be indented

-      and can even consist of multiple paragraphs
+       Definition 1.

+   See the typo : this line is not a term!

+     And this is not term's definition.  **There is a blank line** in between the line above and this paragraph.
+That's why this paragraph is taken as **block quote** (:duref:`ref <block-quotes>`) and not as term's definition!

+   term 2
+       Definition 2, paragraph 1.

+       Definition 2, paragraph 2.

-   next term
+   term 3 : classifier
-      Description.
+       Definition 3.

+   term 4 : classifier one : classifier two

 Quoted paragraphs